IWAE-TIME/alpsim.github.io/content/faqs/_index.md

 We created a discord channel for community discussions.
 You can ask your questions in [Github](https://github.com/ALPSim/ALPS/discussions/categories/q-a) or [in our Discord channel](https://discord.gg/JRNWnnva9g).

+### How can I report a bug in the codes?

+We encourage you to report the bug in our [Github](https://github.com/ALPSim/ALPS/issues) repository.
+The potential bug will be immediately investigated by one of our developers.

 ### How can I install ALPS?

 Please follow the instructions on our [installation page](https://alps.comp-phys.com/install/) for Linux and Mac systems.
 Currently we do not support Windows system.